pyscript/ltk/README.md

 ltk.Text("Error: Flux capacitor low!", error)
 ```

-4. Styling using CSS classes and an external stylesheet, using `jQuery`'s `addClass` function:
+3. Styling using CSS classes and an external stylesheet, using `jQuery`'s `addClass` function:
 ```python
 ltk.Text("Some text").addClass("my-special-text)
 ```
+The external style sheet should have these rules:
 ```css
 .ltk-text {
     font-family: Arial;